Tool Kit for Rhetorical Analysis

 (1) A tersely phrased statement of a truth or opinion.
 (2) A brief statement of a principle.

-The expression of real or simulated doubt or perplexity.
+Aporia is a figure of speech in which the speaker expresses real or simulated doubt or perplexity.

 Aposiopesis is a rhetorical term for an unfinished thought or broken sentence.

 Rhetorical apostrophe is a figure of speech in which some absent or nonexistent person or thing is addressed as if present and capable of understanding.

 Apposition is the placement side-by-side of two coordinate elements, the second of which serves to identify or rename the first.

 Arrangement refers to the parts of a speech or the structure of a text.

 Assonance is the repetition of identical or similar vowel sounds in neighboring words.

 Asyndeton is the omission of conjunctions between words, phrases, or clauses (opposite of "polysyndeton").

 Auxesis is a gradual increase in intensity of meaning with words arranged in ascending order of force or importance.